yjjang/mongkie/docs/case_study.rst

 An alteration frequency score for each gene was calculated, based on the 273 GBM cases with both somatic mutation and copy number information.
 Each gene was considered altered if modified by a validated non-synonymous somatic nucleotide substitution, a homozygous deletion, or a multi-copy amplification.
 These somatic SNVs, indels, and called CNAs are combined to produce the patient-mutation matrix M, where M(i;j) indicates whether the gene i is altered or not in the patient j.

-For gene-level expression profiles, we produced the patient-expression matrix G, where G(i;j) represents the expression level, which is a logarithmic scale of upper-quartile normalized RSEM (Li *et al*., 2011 [#lee2011]_) estimats in tumor for the gene i in the patient j.
+For gene-level expression profiles, we produced the patient-expression matrix G, where G(i;j) represents the expression level, which is a logarithmic scale of upper-quartile normalized RSEM (:ref:`Li *et al*., 2011 <lee2011>`) estimats in tumor for the gene i in the patient j.

 Extract GBM-altered network
 ===========================